|Purrs of Thanks to Feliway for sponsoring this page!

 Inappropriate use of litter tray and spraying are common in multicat homes.
 Even cats who have previously got along can suddenly start spraying or stop using the litter tray.
 Cats often don’t like sharing litter trays, so it is better if there is one tray per cat in the household, plus an extra one.
 Extra litter trays are necessary because some cats like to defecate in one and urinate in another.
 Others will not use a box that has already been used by another cat.
 Some cats in a multi-cat household (usually the dominant one) might be overprotective over a particular tray (they see it as theirs and nobody else’s!) and they may try to intimidate or stop others using it by either attacking the other cat when leaving the litter tray, or by bothering them while they are in the litter-tray which can cause the other cat to avoid using it.

 Dirty litter / litter tray

-Cats generally prefer clean litter trays so you need to clean the litter trays often, once daily or in some cases more frequently.
-The most common reason for a cats refusing to use a litter tray is because the tray is dirty.
+Cats generally prefer to use clean litter.
+The most common reason for a cats refusing to use a litter tray is because the litter is dirty.
 Soiled litter should be scooped daily (or more often if required) and the litter tray emptied and filled up with new litter regularly (each type of litter will have instructions as to how often to perform a complete litter change).
-Bacteria left in the litter tray will smell to the cat even if it doesn’t smell to us, so they will avoid it and find another place to urinate.
+Don't be over-anxious about cleaning the tray itself too often though - cats like to smell that it's 'their' tray, and that familiarity can prevent them soiling elsewhere.
+Scooping the soiled litter will be enough to get rid of nasty smells, but scrubbing the tray itself should on average only need to be done every few weeks (less often if you use a good quality clumping litter, or more often if you use a non-clumping litter).
 When washing the litter tray, use just hot water and a mild dishwashing liquid.
 Avoid using chemicals that might leave any kind of smell.